 Take a breath in and lift your armpits and rib cage up toward your ears so the sides of your body get long.
 As you pull your shoulder heads, head and neck back, curl the upper thoracic spine in and up.
 Keep your chin open.
 Maintaining this alignment, exhale and turn your feet to the left, increasing the stretch to the chest.
 Repeat on the other side.

 And, of course, everyone’s favorite (or least favorite) suggestion is to cut back on your use of technology.
-Find a way to keep track of your use or to remind yourself when it’s time to quit, even as simple as keeping a log to show yourself how much time you really spend distracted.
+Use the screen time app or set reminders for when it’s time to put down a device.

-Jot down whether it’s necessary time (perhaps for work) or frivolous time (hello, social media) and analyze how much time you’d feel comfortable cutting it back to.
+Jot down whether it’s necessary time (perhaps for work) or frivolous time and analyze how much time you’d feel comfortable cutting out.

 The less you rely on your devices, the more it will feel like an occasional treat rather than a “pain in the neck” addiction.
 You’ll notice yourself becoming less dependent, which will help you both physically and mentally.